-Smoak had a 10-pitch at-bat with Weaver in the fourth, and drove a first-pitch fastball from Weaver in the sixth over the center field wall.
-The four RBI is a season-high and the most since he knocked in six runs against his former team, Texas, on May 30, 2012.
+Smoak battled a 10-pitch at-bat with Weaver in the fourth, and honed in on the first-pitch fastball in the sixth over the centerfield wall.
+The four RBI is a season-high and the most since he had six RBI against his former team, Texas, on May 30, 2012.

-“In the first at-bat, he threw me a bunch of off-speed (pitches),” said Smoak, who raised his batting average to .266.
+“In the first at-bat, he threw me a bunch of off-speed,” said Smoak, who is now batting .266.
 “I was thinking he was going to sneak a fastball in that first pitch.”

-The Mariners have averaged six runs a game in July after a lackluster 3.62 runs per game in June, but the surge in Seattle’s offense has been noticeable this homestand.
-Seattle has scored 44 runs in six games even though the Mariners lost three out of four against Boston.
+The Mariners have averaged 6 runs a game in July after a lackluster 3.62 runs per game throughout June, but the surge in Seattle’s offense has been noticeable hit homestand, scoring 44 runs in six games, in spite dropping three of four to the Boston Red Sox.

-And no matter the outcome of Sunday’s series finale, the Mariners have a winning record in its final 13 games before the All-Star break.
-Seattle is 7-5 in July.
+And no matter the outcome of Sunday's series-finale, the club has a winning record in its final 13 games.
+It’s 7-5 thus far in July.